HERE'S HOW TO PREPARE FOR A SUCCESSFUL MEDICARE ANNUAL ENROLLMENT

 - January 1: Coverage begins and changes implemented

-Now that you know the basics about open enrollment, let’s talk about how to prepare for it.
+Now that you know the basics about annual enrollment, let’s talk about how to prepare for it.

-3 STEPS TO PREPARING FOR MEDICARE OPEN ENROLLMENT
+3 STEPS TO PREPARING FOR MEDICARE ANNUAL ENROLLMENT PERIOD

 This means you don’t have to (and you shouldn’t) wait until October 15 to prepare.
 In fact, you should start with the first step below as early as September.